 Role of GI Foods in Controlling Diabetes

 The glycemic index (GI) assigns carbohydrate containing foods a number based on how they affect your blood sugar, after you eat them.
-Foods with a GI less than 55 cause only a little blip in blood sugar but those in the 55-70 range will raise it a little higher.
-Carbs with a GI more than 70 send blood sugar soaring.
+Foods with a GI less than 55 cause only a little increase in blood sugar, but those in the 55-70 range will raise it a little higher.
+Carbs with a GI of greater than 70 send blood sugar soaring.
 Nutrition experts say that low GI carbs are healthy and high GI carbs in excess are not.
 Foods with a lower GI are more slowly digested and absorbed and cause blood sugar to rise more gradually.

-The GI index measures the rate at which food converts to glucose.
+The glycemic index (GI) measures the rate at which food converts to glucose.
 Higher numbers indicate a more rapid absorption of glucose, which is assigned a value of 100.
 The lower the GI or GL (Glycemic Index or Glycemic Load), the less it affects blood sugar and insulin levels.